 Update the Debian System

 Before installing new packages, update your system to ensure you have the latest package information and security patches.
-Open a terminal by pressing the Super key and typing “Terminal”, then run the following commands:
+Search for “Terminal” in Activities and open it, then run the following commands:

 sudo apt update